nomilous/huff/README.md

 huff --connect example/greeter.sol --send greet
 ```
 * Runs the `greet()` method on the previously compiled contract
-* Uses the utility files (as deployed) from `example/greeter.sol.deployed/latest/*` to determine contract ABI and Address
+* Uses the utility files (as deployed) from `example/greeter.sol.deployed/latest/*` for ABI and Address
 * Displays the result to console

 ***